isomerpages/moe-bendemeerpri/_curriculum/Mother Tongue/Malay.md

 This 2-week long event is aimed at creating an immersive environment for the learning of mother tongue languages.
 During the two weeks, a wide range of activities related to ML language and culture are conducted.
 Different levels were exposed to a variety of cultural activities such as dance, weaving and making of _tanjak_ (Malay headgear).
 These activities provide authentic opportunities for students to use and experience the Malay  language and culture.

-Objectives of the programme: <br>
+The objectives of the programme are to: <br>
 1.    create varied opportunities for students to involve and participate in Malay language and cultural activities that promote an exclusive use of the language; <br>
 2.    experience the relevance in learning MTL by providing meaningful and engaging activities; <br>
 3.    raise awareness of the respective cultures and traditions; <br>
-4.    stimulate students’ interest in knowing their culture and language
+4.    stimulate students’ interest in knowing their language and culture.
 ![Uncovering gems during Mother Tongue Fortnight activities.](/images/Malay%20dept%201.jpg) Uncovering gems during MT Fortnight activities